danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/06 Set Data-In replication for MySQL from on premise into Azure Database for MySQL/readme.md

 # Exercise 1: Create a source server

-In this exercise, MySQL will be installed in an Azure VM to be used as primary serer in the DataIn replication connfiguration.
+In this exercise, MySQL will be installed in an Azure VM to be used as primary server in the DataIn replication configuration.

 **Tasks**